-Laboratory for the years 2012 to 2015 be provided.
+- 1.4.
+Subsequently, as part of the reinstatement process of the Russian Anti-Doping Agency (RUSADA), WADA required inter alia that authentic analytical data from the Moscow Laboratory for the years 2012 to 2015 be provided.
 Access to the Moscow Laboratory was therefore given to a team of WADA-selected experts, who were allowed to remove data from the Moscow Laboratory, including another copy of the LIMS data for the relevant years (the "2019 LIMS") as well as the underlying analytical PDFs and raw data of the analyses reported in the LIMS (the "Analytical Data").
-The analytical PDFs are automatically generated from the instruments and contain the chromatograms, which demonstrate whether a substance is present or not in a given sample.
+The analytical PDFs are automatically generated from the instruments and contain the chromatograms, which demonstrate whether a substance is present or not in a given sample. - 1.5.

-- 1.5.
 Further investigations were conducted by WADA I&I in collaboration with forensic experts from the University of Lausanne on the data retrieved from the Moscow Laboratory and evidence of manipulation of the 2019 LIMS was uncovered, in particular, to remove positive findings contained in the LIMS.
 On that basis, WADA I&I concluded that the 2015 LIMS was reliable (and the 2019 LIMS was not).
 WADA I&I also identified evidence of deletions/alterations of Analytical Data to remove evidence of positive findings prior to WADA's retrieval mission in January 2019. - 1.6.
 In the present case, the 2015 LIMS data and the Analytical Data show that a number of the Athlete's samples contained prohibited substances and were not reported as positive as part of the Russian manipulation scheme.
 More particularly:

 1.7.
-Sample 2729845
+Sample 2674309

 - 1.7.1.
-On 15 July 2012, the Athlete was subject to an out-of-competition urine doping control.
-The 2015 LIMS indicates that oxandrolone was found in this sample. - 1.7.2.
-This sample was recorded in a London Washout Schedule with the following text (EDP0019):
+On 11 June 2012, the Athlete was subject to an in-competition urine doping control.
+The 2015 LIMS indicates that ostarine was found in this sample.
+The sample was subject to a successful confirmation procedure according to the 2015 LIMS. - 1.7.2.
+Ostarine is a selective androgen receptor modulator ("SARM") prohibited under S1.2 of the 2012 WADA Prohibited List. - 1.7.3.
+The sample was reported as negative by the Moscow laboratory.